 3. Have an internship focused on film production.
 Internships related to most aspects of film or video production are eligible.
 The proposed internship should involve substantive, supervised work that will be done for at least 6 weeks AND a minimum of 20 hours per week.

 4. Priority will be given to students who are doing eligible internships and who can demonstrate financial need.

 HOW TO APPLY

-Please download and complete the application packet, and submit it in one envelope to the Career Options Resource Center, or by email to Sharón Friedner, email@example.com.
+Please download and complete the application packet on the main film grants page, and submit it in one envelope to the Career Options Resource Center, or by email to Sharón Friedner, firstname.lastname@example.org.